A Bloody Day’s Work is REALLY nearing completion! It t is back from the editor, formatted, and is ready for proofing.

 Gideon and Ruth finds Themselves thrust into new and unfamiliar surroundings: the 9th Pennsylvania Regiment.
 Amidst crude surroundings and cruel conditions, Gideon must adapt to a new command and a new way of fighting.
 Meanwhile Ruth must find her place in the social hierarchy of the Continental Community.

 Mercifully, the winter of 1778 will come to an end, and the warm winds of spring will bring tiding of hope: American is not alone!
 News of the French entry into the war will electrify the American Cause.
 When the British react by abandoning Philadelphia and retreating across New Jersey, General George Washington will give chase.
 He will form units of “select men” to lead the pursuit and pin down the British Rearguard.
-Once again, Captain Gideon Hawke will lead a company of such men, and they will find themselves in the thick of the action near a place called Monmouth Courthouse.
+Captain Gideon Hawke will lead a company of such men, and they will find themselves in the thick of the action near a place called Monmouth Courthouse.

 It will be, in the words of Samuel Adams, Jr., “a bloody day’s work.”